Synopsis: Some things are worth waiting for…

 The following will contain spoilers for both so read at your own risk.

-While the romance was totally amazing and Im kind of hoping I find my own Cam, this book had zero to no individuality which left me kind of disappointed.
+While the romance was totally amazing and Im kind of hoping I find my own Cam, this book had little to no individuality which left me kind of disappointed.
 I don't plan on continuing on with this series.
 Thanks for letting me rant guys. xoxoxo

 Happy reading nerds and sound off in the comments with your opinions and perspectives on this book!